trthatcher/MLKernels.jl/README.md

     <td align="center">&#10004;</td>
   </tr>
 </table>
-**Not a true kernel*
+\**Not a true kernel*

 Base Kernels are available as **Automatic Relevance Determination** (ARD) Kernels which act as a separate scaling constant for each element-wise operation on the inputs.
 For the dot product and the squared distance kernel, this corresponds to a linear scaling of each of the dimensions.

-### Getting Started

-The `Kernel` data type is parametric - either `Float32` or `Float64` depending on the input arguments.
+The `Kernel` data type is parametric - either `Float32`, `Float64` or `BigFloat` depending on the input arguments.
 The default is `Float64`.
 A kernel can be constructed using one of the many predefined kernels.
 Once a kernel has been constructed, it can be passed to the `kernel` function and used to compute kernel function of two vectors.
 For example, the simplest base kernel is the scalar (dot) product kernel:

 ```julia
 julia> κ = ScalarProductKernel()